- About Joe

 COMPANY MAN (2005) – Winner of the Barry and Gumshoe Awards for Best Thriller.

 KILLER INSTINCT (2006) – Winner of the International Thriller Writers Award for Best Novel.

 POWER PLAY (2007) – Debuted at #7 on the New York Times bestseller list.

 VANISHED (2009) – Launched Joe’s first series after eight standalone novels.
 An instant bestseller.

 BURIED SECRETS (June 2011) – The second novel in the Nick Heller series.
 Winner of the Strand Critics Award for Best Novel.

-SUSPICION (coming early 2014) – A stand-alone novel about a single father who, to protect his daughter, makes a choice with dire consequences.
+SUSPICION (coming May 27, 2014) – A stand-alone novel about a single father who, to protect his daughter, makes a choice with dire consequences.